 Sisyrinchium 'Lucerne' Description

-Lucerne Sisyrinchium (aka Blue Eyed Grass) is a semi-evergreen sun loving groundcover with Iris-like foliage.
-Numerous, bright blue upward facing starry flowers bloom up to 10 weeks beginning in late spring.
+'Lucerne' blue-eyed grass (Sisyrinchium angustifolium) is a sun loving groundcover with iris-like foliage.
+Starry blue flowers bloom up to 10 weeks beginning in late spring.

-Plants form a small fan-like tuft of leaves resembling dwarf Iris that stay attractive looking throughout the year.
-This clump forming perennial slowly spreads by creeping rhizomes making an ideal low maintenance groundcover.
+These iris relatives form a fan-like tuft of leaves that stays attractive throughout the year.
+This clump-forming perennial slowly spreads by creeping rhizomes, making an ideal low maintenance groundcover.
 A native alternative to liriope.

 It is at home when planted along the edge of a rain garden or stream where it will thrive in a moist setting provided it has sufficient drainage.